 The July birthstone, the Ruby, is a stone of nobility, considered the most magnificent of all gems.
 It is the queen of stones and the stone of kings.
-Ancients believed it surpassed all other precious stones in virtue, and its value exceeded even that of the Diamond.
+Ancients believed it surpassed all other precious stones in virtue.
+Its value exceeded even that of the Diamond.
 The Chinese Emperor Kublai Khan was said to have offered an entire city in exchange for a sizable Ruby.

 The July birthstone has been believed to be a talisman and a protector

-The July birthstone, Revered in many cultures throughout history, the July birthstone, the ruby, has always been a talisman of passion, protection and prosperity.
+The July birthstone, revered in many cultures throughout history, has always been a talisman of passion, protection and prosperity.
 It symbolizes the sun, and its glowing hue suggests an inextinguishable flame within the stone that legends claim would shine through even the thickest clothing and could not be hidden; if Ruby were cast into water it would cause it to boil, and if carved and pressed into wax, it would melt the wax.